jjyr/jjyr.github.com/_posts/2020-01-06-CKB-contract-in-Rust-part-2-Rewrite-contract-with-ckb.markdown

 The `make test` is simple: rebuild the contract binary then run unit tests.

-It is worth to notice the `patch` task, which calls `ckb-binary-patcher` to patch the contract binary; its because even we developed the CKB-VM diligently, there no bug-free software.
+It is worth to notice the `patch` task, which calls `ckb-binary-patcher` to patch the contract binary; Its a solution for fixing VM buggy instructions, even we developed the CKB-VM diligently, there no bug-free software.
 As the nature of blockchain, we can't just fix the VM itself without a hard-fork.
 A better approach is to patch binary to get across the buggy instruction.
 You can see [this issue](https://github.com/nervosnetwork/ckb-vm/issues/92) for details.

 Installing the `ckb-binary-patcher`: